hackclub/camp/cohort_4/playbook/ACTIVITIES.md

 elevators with large groups can get pretty chaotic, especially when going to the roof during lunch time (many Galvanize members all trying to get to the lobby then).

+# Morning Announcements

+## Purpose

+The purpose of morning announcements is to let the club know that feedback is taken into account, and will be acted on throughout the day.
+This is essential because it may not be extremely clear if club leaders are actively trying to improve their club through the feedback of others.
+This also gives a sort of "transparency" in the club leadership, as members know what exactly is going on, in terms of improvements and/or suggestions.

+## Delivery

+Morning announcements will take anywhere from 3-5 minutes, and will cover feedback that will be acted upon during the day.
+Not only that, the club leaders will also mention the activities that will be happening throughout the day, such as project time, demoing, and/or workshops.
+A way that club leaders may want consider when addressing feedback implementation could be something like: "Hey everyone, yesterday we got feedback about ______, and today we will be trying to improve that by _____."
+This will reassure club members that they are having a say in what direction the club takes.

 # Workshops